atancasis/p5-test-crontab-format/README.md

 # COPYRIGHT & LICENSE

-Copyright (C) Ryo Okamoto, all rights reserved.
+Copyright (c) Ryo Okamoto, all rights reserved.

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.